unfurling.net

 <!-- Image: Electronic Age -->

-A reading of three stories from the collection of tiny tales Currying Flavour for Tales Of The Decongested in January 2005 in The Gallery Space at Foyles bookshop, London.
+Pauline Masurel read three stories from the collection of tiny tales Currying Flavour for Tales Of The Decongested in January 2005 at Foyles bookshop, London.
 Also, a reading in June 2004 from the anthology Her Majesty at the Poetry Cafe, London and earlier that year, an appearance at Il Bordello, Bristol, in a set compered by Annie McGann.

 One Call Is All It Takes was first broadcast as an afternoon short story on BBC Radio 4 in June 1996.
 Departing People was a winner in the BBC's First Bite competition and first broadcast in October 1995.